uwc/uwc-wordpress/README.md

 # Contribute

 Interested in contributing to the development of this theme?
 I look forward to your pull requests und issues.
-Or drop me a line at [hello@connorbaer.io](mailto:hello@connorbaer.io).
+Or drop me a line at [hello@connorbaer.co](mailto:hello@connorbaer.co).

 # Copyright

-UWC Website Theme, Copyright 2016 [Made by Connor](http://madebyconnor.io).
+UWC Website Theme, Copyright 2016 [Made by Connor](http://madebyconnor.co).
 UWC Website is distributed under the terms of the [GNU GPL-3.0 License](https://github.com/uwc/uwc-wordpress/blob/master/LICENSE.md).

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.